What is a Soffit Vent? Your Complete Guide to Attic Ventilation [2026]

 Other Types of Soffit Vents

-• The round shape allows for discrete installation in soffit panels
+• The round shape allows for a clean, discreet installation that blends nicely into soffit panels.

-• Often made of plastic or metal with built-in insect screens
+• They are typically made of plastic or metal and often come with built-in insect screens to help keep airflow moving while blocking bugs and debris.

 Fire-rated soffit vents

-• Designed to prevent or slow the spread of fire through the attic space
+• Fire-rated soffit vents are designed to help prevent or slow the spread of fire through the attic space by limiting flame and heat entry, while still supporting the ventilation your roof system needs.

-• Meet specific building code requirements for fire resistance
+• They meet specific building code requirements for fire resistance.

 How Many Soffit Vents Do You Need?